News Investigator

 Drug War: NDLEA Confiscates 981Kg Of Cannabis

-YOLA/By Tom Garba – In its efforts to rid the state of illicit drugs and other substance harmful to health, the Adamawa More...
+YOLA/By Tom Garba – In its efforts to rid the state of illicit drugs and other substance harmful to health, More...

 Call Your “Most Ignorant” Spokesman To Order Now, Ondo Govt Tells Akeredolu